top of page

 Skylight Installation Cost by Type

-Not all skylights are created equal—different styles come with different benefits, price points, and installation requirements.
-Here’s a breakdown of the most popular skylight options and what you can expect to pay.
+Not all skylights are created equal - different styles come with different benefits, price points, and installation requirements.
+Here’s a breakdown of the most popular skylight types and what you can expect to pay:

 1. Fixed Skylights (£800 - £1,200 Installed)